The Secret Diary of Laura Palmer: Contents

 On 12 November 1987, her lovers and drug dealers Leo Johnson and Bobby Briggs find her lying in her pony's stall, too drunk and high to walk.
 She expresses surprise in her diary that her best friend Donna Hayward is worried about her, thinking that she does not deserve to be loved "because I believe too much in BOB by now".
 According to that night's entry, the trio spends the rest of the night ("just like Bonnie and Clyde", as Bobby puts it) to drive out with Leo's truck to Low Town a few miles out of Twin Peaks to steal a kilo of cocaine from the local drug syndicate, an undertaking which before long ends in a gang shootout before they arrive home with their new supply.
 In a cocaine-induced vision, Laura relives the death of her cat Jupiter four years earlier, and runs Leo's truck over another cat that looks just like her deceased pet.
 The cat's owner, a little girl who resembles a pre-teen Laura, is more shocked by Laura's emotional reaction than the death of her own cat, and she quickly forgives Laura, who is stunned and shamed by the girl's selflessness.
 She decides to turn her life around and look for a job in the morning.
 She asks Leo to take her home, but he refuses and forces her to participate in an orgy.
 When she arrives home in the morning, she discovers BOB in her room.
 She tries to convince herself that BOB only exists in her head, but he only mocks and verbally abuses her and threatens to return soon.

-Later, she starts working two jobs for local hotelier Benjamin Horne—babysitting his mentally handicapped son Johnnie and apprenticing in Horne's boutique.
+Later, she starts working two jobs for local hotelier Benjamin Horne—babysitting his mentally handicapped son Johnny and apprenticing in Horne's boutique.
 In her spare time, she volunteers for Meals on Wheels.
 She soon falls back into her drug and sex addictions, however, and starts working as a prostitute at One-Eyed Jacks.
 While at Horne's mansion, she meets therapist Dr. Lawrence Jacoby, who agrees to take her on as a patient.
-Eventually, they become lovers.

 Her slow realisation of BOB's identity is described, although pages are "missing" from the end of the diary (i.e. the text is lacunose), which ends with an undated entry in late 1989, leaving the reader unable to reach a firm conclusion.
 Lynch said that "the careful reader will know the clues and who the killer is."